Skip to content

 Deploy a machine

-Now that you have created a new machine, we will walk through how to install it.
+Now that you have created a machines, added some services and setup secrets.
+This guide will walk through how to deploy it.

 Prerequisites